 $30,000 Donated to six education foundations across North Texas

-NTEMP/LBJIG also provided an additional $30,000 to six education foundations across North Texas—Birdville, Carrollton-Farmers Branch, Fort Worth, HEB, Keller and Northwest ISDs.
-The previous work NTEMP/LBJIG has been involved in with education foundations has primarily focused on and encouraged students to be engaged in STEM (science, technology, engineering and math) programs.
+Annually, we provide $50,000 to five education foundations across North Texas—Birdville, Carrollton-Farmers Branch, HEB, Keller and Northwest ISDs.
+The previous work has been involved in with education foundations has primarily focused on and encouraged students to be engaged in STEM (science, technology, engineering and math) programs.

 See what Our Friends are Saying: